Pediatric Rehab

 Helping your child reach their greatest potential

 Our pediatric rehab team of board-certified occupational therapists, physical therapists and speech therapists is here to help your child be as independent as possible.
-Pediatric Rehab is part of St. Luke’s Rehabilitation Services, which also includes adult physical therapy, occupational therapy and speech therapy.
+Pediatric rehab is one part of our rehabilitation services, which also includes adult physical therapy, occupational therapy and speech therapy.

 What does the pediatric rehab team do?